4 Christmas makeup looks for every kind of holiday party | CNN Underscored

 Don't forget this look is all about the glow!
 Add a generous sweep of blush and highlighter on top to make your cheeks pop.

-Set your party-ready makeup and create an airbrushed-like blur with translucent powder.
+Set your party-ready makeup and create an airbrush-like blur with translucent powder.

 5-minute glam with Bobbi Brown